Villa Riviera: History

-During World War II, several U.S. Navy officers lived at the Villa Riviera.
+Since 1932, when the US Navy brought the Pacific Fleet to Long Beach, the Villa Riviera was known as the "Home of Admirals" as it served as the home of many of the senior officers of the United States Pacific Fleet.
+During World War II, several U.S. Navy officers lived at the Villa Riviera.[1]
 The turret-like tower atop the building was used by the Navy to spot enemy ships off the Southern California coast.

-In the 1940s and early 1950s, the Villa Riviera was known as the "Home of Admirals" due to its being the home of many of the senior officers of the United States Pacific Fleet.
 In 1955, the building was purchased by the Morris Hotel chain for $1.75 million.
 Within months, the new owner converted the building to its original use as a residential "own-your-own" cooperative building.
 Despite the conversion, the owners kept the hotel's cocktail lounge, beauty salon, coffee shop, dining room and valet service for the convenience of the cooperative residents.

-The first Miss Universe Pageant was held at the Villa Riviera in 1952.
+The first Miss Universe Pageant was held in Long Beach in 1952 and the Villa Riviera provided the backdrop to many of the photos and the parade on Ocean Boulevard.
 Marine Corps and Navy officers acted as escorts, one for each contestant.
+In 1952, George Allen announced the Villa Riviera would seek tourist business and add hotel operations to Villa's many long term apartment residents and owners.
+This was a short lived experiment as the Villa was converted back to a co-op building in January 1955.
+All apartments were sold to private owners.

 A newspaper feature in 1965 reported that apartments at the Villa Riviera sold "for anywhere from $10,000 to $40,000 according to size."
-In 1969, Long Beach residents were surprised to learn that the City had condemned the Villa Riviera as a fire hazard.
+In 1969, Long Beach residents were surprised to learn that the city had condemned the Villa Riviera as a fire hazard.
 After the violations were corrected, the building emerged from the condemnation in 1971.

 In 1991, the building was converted to condominiums.
 In 1996, the building was added to the National Register of Historic Places.
-In 2003, the Los Angeles Times called it "Long Beach's most elegant landmark," a building that "has helped define the city for nearly three-quarters of a century."
+In 2003, the Los Angeles Times called it "Long Beach's most elegant landmark", a building that "has helped define the city for nearly three-quarters of a century."

-In 2007 and 2008, the Homeowners Association conducted a $4 million facelift that included restoration of certain historical elements, including replacement of six of the original gargoyles that had been removed.
+In 2007 and 2008, the Homeowners Association conducted a $4 million facelift that included restoration of certain historical elements, including replacement of six of the original grotesques that had been removed.

+In 2022, the Villa Riviera's North Penthouse was restored to its 1928 glory by the current owners.